 Human-induced factors such as greenhouse gas concentrations, other occurrences such as volcanic eruptions, solar activity, and air pollution peaks are responsible for global temperature rise, suggests a new study by Oxford University.

-While this has been the consensus of the scientific community for quite a while, uncertainty remained around how natural ocean cycles may impact a global temperature warming over a course of multiple decades.
+While this has been the consensus of the scientific community for quite a while, uncertainty remained around how natural ocean cycles may impact global temperature warming over the course of multiple decades.

 Study lead author Dr. Karsten Haustein said, “We can now say with confidence that human factors like greenhouse gas emissions and particulate pollution, along with year-to-year changes brought on by natural phenomena like volcanic eruptions or the El Niño, are sufficient to explain virtually all of the long-term changes in temperature.”

 “The idea that oceans could have been driving the climate in a colder or warmer direction for multiple decades in the past, and therefore will do so in the future, is unlikely to be correct.”

 Peter Jacobs, a co-author of the study and Ph.D. student at George Mason University in the USA, said, “Unfortunately, a number of previous studies have compared flawed observations with flawed modeling results to claim naturally occurring ocean cycles have played a large role in changes in the global temperature record.”

 “We show here that in fact, there’s little role for such cycles in explaining temperature changes when more accurate representations of both the temperature record and factors like volcanic eruptions, solar energy, and of course, human activities are used.”

 “The climate system is endlessly interesting and no doubt has many mysteries left to explore, but this is really not one of them.
 Being sure that we’re comparing like-with-like before jumping to the conclusion that there are discrepancies between our understanding of the climate and how it is behaving in the real world is a lesson we seem to have to relearn over and over again.”